 As a generator owner, you play a key role in its upkeep.
 Your owner’s manual is your best friend here, outlining the simple checks you can perform regularly.
 The most important task is keeping the area around your generator clear.
 Make sure leaves, snow, and overgrown shrubs aren’t blocking the air vents.
 You can also check the oil level and listen during its weekly self-test to ensure everything sounds normal.
 These small actions help your generator stay ready, but they are just one part of a complete generator maintenance routine.
 Think of it as the daily tidying that complements a seasonal deep clean.

-When to Call a Certified Technician
+Jobs Best Left to a Certified Technician

 For anything beyond basic visual checks, it’s time to call a professional.
 A generator is essentially a small engine connected directly to your home’s electrical system, and safety is the top priority.
 A certified technician has the training and tools to handle the complex internal workings.
 This includes performing electrical tests, inspecting wiring for damage from pests or weather, checking fuses, and adjusting fuel pressure.
 These are not DIY tasks.
 Attempting them without proper knowledge can lead to serious damage to the generator or your home, and it can create a significant safety hazard.
 Leave the technical work to someone who does it every day.